 Peak overlap may interfere with identifications and quantitative calculations.

 Amorphous minerals and minerals present in trace amounts may not be detected.

-Hastingsite*, Magnesioriebeckite* and Actinolite* identified solely on position of peaks after calibration using Quartz peak as such they are indicated only not definitive.
+Hastingsite*, Magnesio-riebeckite* and Actinolite* identified solely on position of peaks after calibration using Quartz peak as such they are indicated only not definitive.